 Edibles are food items made with cannabis flower or concentrates.
-Thanks to advances in the cannabis culinary arts and the emergence of distillate, you can find a wide selection of high-quality baked goods, beverages, and treats that provide the desired effects of cannabis.
+Thanks to advances in the cannabis culinary arts and the emergence of distillate, you can find a wide selection of high-quality baked goods, brownie mixes, beverages, cooking oil, and treats such as CBD mints and THC gummies that provide the desired effects of cannabis.

 The benefits of consuming cannabis-infused edibles is the ability to feel the effects of cannabis without having to smoke flower or vaporize concentrates.
 Consuming is easy and intuitive — we all know how to eat and drink.

-The disadvantage of consuming cannabis-infused edibles is that they’re absorbed through the digestive system, which means the effects may take hours to set in and the potency of effects gradually increases.
-The effects may onset as quickly as 45 minutes or can take up to 3 hours to onset and the duration can last between 4 and 6 hours.
-It is possible to feel the effects as early as 20 minutes.
+The disadvantage of consuming weed edibles is that they’re absorbed through the digestive system, which means the effects may take hours to set in and the potency of effects gradually increases.
+The onset of effects may occur as quickly as 20 minutes or as slowly as 3 hours, and the duration can last between 4 and 6 hours.

-Edibles are absorbed through the digestive system, which results in delayed onset as compared to inhalation and sublingual delivery (administered underneath the tongue).
-While it can take anywhere from 45 minutes to 3 hours to feel the effects, edibles provide a longer duration of effects when compared to other consumption methods.
+Edibles are absorbed through the digestive system, which results in delayed onset, compared with inhalation or sublingually (i.e., administered underneath the tongue).
+While it can take anywhere from 20 minutes to 3 hours to feel the effects, edibles provide a longer duration of effects compared with other consumption methods.

 What Is a Dose?

-The potency of a marijuana edible is measured differently than cannabis flower or concentrate.
-Instead of stating the percentage of cannabinoid strength, the potency of an edible product is indicated by the milligram (mg) amount of cannabinoids contained in the product.
-An edibles package will typically state both the milligrams per serving and the milligrams in the entire package.
-For example, an entire chocolate bar may have 50 mg of THC.
-If the desired dose is 5 mg, the bar can be divided into ten 5-mg doses.
+The potency of an edible is measured differently than cannabis flower or concentrate.
+Instead of stating the percentage of cannabinoid strength, the potency of an edible product is indicated by the milligrams of cannabinoids contained in the product.
+A marijuana edibles package will typically state both the milligrams of THC and/or CBD per serving, plus the total milligrams in the entire package.
+For example, an entire chocolate bar may have 50 milligrams of THC.
+If the desired dose is 5 milligrams, the bar can be divided into 10 pieces of 5 milligrams each.

 Finding the Right Dose